resque/php-resque/README.md

 #### beforePerform

 Called before the `setUp` and `perform` methods on a job are run.
-Argument passed contains the instance of `Resque_Job` for the job about to be run.
+Argument passed contains the instance of `Resque\JobHandler` for the job about to be run.

-You can prevent execution of the job by throwing an exception of `Resque_Job_DontPerform`.
+You can prevent execution of the job by throwing an exception of `Resque\Exceptions\DoNotPerformException`.
 Any other exceptions thrown will be treated as if they were thrown in a job, causing the job to fail.

 #### afterPerform

 Called after the `perform` and `tearDown` methods on a job are run.
-Argument passed contains the instance of `Resque_Job` that was just run.
+Argument passed contains the instance of `Resque\JobHandler` that was just run.

 Any exceptions thrown will be treated as if they were thrown in a job, causing the job to be marked as having failed.